OscarBackman92/pp5-fitness-tracker/README.md

 ## Styling

 The application uses a combination of React Bootstrap components and custom CSS for styling.
-The `auth-card` class provides a consistent style for authentication forms.
+The `HomePage.css` file provides custom styles for the landing page.

 ## Contributing